 Currently we don’t have the answers, but we’re working on it.
 FMC has been designing a multi-stage research project that will ask a very simple question: on which income streams do today’s musicians, performers, songwriters and composers rely?
 The results of the research could provide the music community with a comprehensive analysis of how musicians from many different genres are getting paid in the digital age.

 What does success look like?
 It’s likely all in the eye of the beholder.
 But as the digital music landscape continues to grow and mature, the entire industry would do well to remain flexible about definitions.
 Success may no longer look like a stretch limo with a fully-stocked bar.
-Could be it’s more like a Vespa with an extra coffee holder, an iPod dock, towing a trailer full of merch.
+Could be it’s more like a Vespa with an extra coffee holder and an iPod dock, towing a trailer full of merch.

-Post new comment
+0 comments postedPost new comment